 Six in 10 women who obtain health care from a family planning provider consider it to be their only or usual source of health care.

-Learn more about Title X in California and the important role the program plans in the health care delivery system:
+Learn more about Title X in California and the important role the program plays in the health care delivery system: